+Vampires are a perennial favorite around Halloween, but they can be found year-round in movies and on television, in books and on blogs.
 The public's thirst for vampires seems as endless as vampires' thirst for blood.
 Modern writers of vampire fiction, including Stephenie Meyer, Anne Rice, Stephen King and countless others, have a rich vein of vampire lore to draw from.
 But where did the vampires come from?

 The vampires most people are familiar with (such as Dracula) are revenants — human corpses that are said to return from the grave to harm the living; these vampires have Slavic origins only a few hundred years old.
 But other, older, versions of the vampire were not thought to be human at all but instead supernatural, possibly demonic, entities that did not take human form.

-The belief in vampires stems from superstition and mistaken assumptions about post-mortem decay.
-The first recorded accounts of vampires follow a consistent pattern: Some unexplained misfortune would befall a person, family, or town — perhaps a drought dried up crops, or an infectious disease struck.
+The belief in vampires stems from superstition and mistaken assumptions about postmortem decay.
+The first recorded accounts of vampires follow a consistent pattern: Some unexplained misfortune would befall a person, family or town — perhaps a drought dried up crops, or an infectious disease struck.
 Before science could explain weather patterns and germ theory, any bad event for which there was not an obvious cause might be blamed on a vampire.
 Vampires were one easy answer to the age-old question of why bad things happen to good people.

 Villagers combined their belief that something had cursed them with fear of the dead, and concluded that perhaps the recently deceased might be responsible, having come back from the graves with evil intent.
 Graves were unearthed, and surprised villagers often mistook ordinary decomposition processes for supernatural phenomenon.
 For example, though laypeople might assume that a body would decompose immediately, if the coffin is well sealed and buried in winter, putrefaction might be delayed by weeks or months; intestinal decomposition creates bloating which can force blood up into the mouth, making it look like a dead body has recently sucked blood.
 These processes are well understood by modern doctors and morticians, but in medieval Europe were taken as unmistakable signs that vampires were real and existed among them.

-In some traditions the best way to stop a vampire is to carry a small bag of salt with you.
+If your local villagers neglected to unearth and stake a suspected vampire and he or she has returned from the grave, there are steps you can take to protect yourself.
+The exact method varies around the world, but in some traditions the best way to stop a vampire is to carry a small bag of salt with you.
 If you are being chased, you need only to spill the salt on the ground behind you, at which point the vampire is obligated to stop and count each and every grain before continuing the pursuit.
 If you don't have salt handy, some say that any small granules will do, including birdseed or sand.
-Others say that there's an unwritten rule of vampire etiquette that they cannot enter a home unless formally invited in.
+Salt was often placed above and around doorways for the same reason.

 But what about human vampires?
 There are certainly many self-identified vampires who participate in gothic-inspired subcultures.
-Some host vampire-themed book clubs or secret bloodletting rituals; others wear capes or get vampire fang dental implants.
-But blood drinking is another matter entirely.
+Some host vampire-themed book clubs or secret bloodletting rituals; others wear capes or get vampire-fang dental implants.
+It's all frightening and fun, but blood drinking is another matter entirely.
 The problem is that blood is toxic; because it is so rich in iron — and because the human body has difficulty excreting excess iron — anyone who consumes blood regularly runs a real risk of haemochromatosis (iron overdose), which can cause a wide variety of diseases and problems, including liver and nervous system damage.